 If you ever get the chance to chat with Billy Spears, CISO of loanDepot, I highly recommend it.
 I first met Billy when I interviewed him for our ebook 7 CISOs Explain Why You Need Machine Identity Protection.
-During that conversation he talked about so many topics—from how to talk to your board of directors about machine identity protection to how the classic horseshoe ring puzzle can illustrate the importance of machine identity protection—that when the time came to choose two paragraphs from all that wonderful material, I felt almost crestfallen.
+During that conversation he talked about so many topics—from how to talk to your board of directors about machine identity management to how the classic horseshoe ring puzzle can illustrate the importance of machine identity protection—that when the time came to choose two paragraphs from all that wonderful material, I felt almost crestfallen.

 Fortunately, Venafi has a blog you may be familiar with, where we have space to highlight more Billy Spears goodness.
-In this portion of the interview, he helps me understand how CISOs tend to view machine identity protection and how he, as a CISO, decided to incorporate Venafi in his organization’s privileged access management (PAM) program.
+In this portion of the interview, he helps me understand how CISOs tend to view machine identity management and how he, as a CISO, decided to incorporate Venafi in his organization’s privileged access management (PAM) program.

 Robyn Weisman: What motivated you to invest in protecting machine identities?
 Did you experience any “Aha!” moment?

 Billy Spears: I didn’t have an “Aha!” moment per se.
 As the head of a security organization, you try to automate where possible, but there are still so many manual processes to assess.
 Human error is rampant, especially when thinking about how you’re connecting devices.
 You have the traditional system outages, along with breakages, reconciliation challenges, the need for actively monitoring and replacing certificates to ensure a consistently positive user experience.

 Given that we’re connecting more and more machines into our network, I knew we needed to protect their identities.
 You cannot expect a human or group of humans to keep up with even a fraction of the certificates requiring management.
 It didn’t make sense for me to think otherwise.

 Robyn: What were the primary areas you were concerned with?
 Discovery?
 Operational support?